In Portugal, cars - and other vehicles such as motorcycles, boats or airplanes - pay essentially two taxes.

-The IUC tax is due until one cancels the vehicle's license plate, meaning, it´s a tax for life.
+The IUC tax is due until one cancels the vehicle's license plate, meaning, it's a tax for the life of the car.

-Moreover, you can have a 2005 car, that was imported in 2010, that will be paying IUC as a portuguese 2010 car (the tax´s higher), and not a 2005 car, because the IUC is payable according only to the portuguese license plate date if its first license plate (registration) isn't from an UE/EEA country.
+Moreover, you can have a 2005 car, that was imported in 2010, that will pay IUC as a portuguese 2010 car (the tax's higher), and not a 2005 car, because the IUC is payable according only to the portuguese license plate date if its first license plate (registration) isn't from an UE/EEA country.

-The only place where you can check the portuguese licence plate date is in the DUA (Documento Único Automóvel - we have some affection for initials), the vehicle registration certificate.
+The only place where you can check the date and origin of the first plate is in the DUA (Documento Único Automóvel - we have some affection for initials), the vehicle registration certificate.

 If you need any further information, please feel free to ask using the comment box below.